Wine buffs and foodies unite for a journey of the senses and the mind.

 In this subject you will learn about the broad range of issues associated with food and food future.
 In this course you will become familiar with the key literature in the areas of science, health, economics, politics & law, social issues relating to food and food security.
 You will also explore the roles of key food regulatory organisation.

-(February only) In Vine to Wine you explore events in the vineyard that result in fruit formation and ripening in the lead-up to harvest, and develop an appreciation of seasonal and climatic effects.
+In Vine to Wine you explore events in the vineyard that result in fruit formation and ripening in the lead-up to harvest, and develop an appreciation of seasonal and climatic effects.
 You will gain an understanding of the scientific processes involved and the many methods to manipulate the outcomes.
 Harvest grapes by hand, gain a practical understanding of the fermentation process and quality control and participate in the creation of a vintage of wine, which is available the following year.
-Assignments are completed during the semester and there is an exam in June.

 Food for a Healthy Planet III explores the many facets of modern food systems and the roles, availability and requirements demanded of food in Australia and internationally.
 Changing dietary requirements and changing expectations about the desired characteristics of the products of the food supply systems raises challenges throughout food value chains, from producer to consumer.
 Students will explore community-level interactions with food by examining how urban environments impact food security, including access to fresh, healthy and safe foods.
 Economic aspects of food aid, modern relationships to food and anthropological approaches to food and sustainable human societies will be discussed.
 Food for a Healthy Planet III examines these issues in terms of scale and considers the levels of physiology, the environment and across cultures.
 This subject deals with these challenges, their nature and the solutions.